-Radioactive materials give off a form of energy that travels in waves or particles.
-This energy is called radiation.
-When a person comes in contact with radiation, the energy gets into the body.
-For example, when a person has an x-ray, he or she is exposed to radiation.
+Radioactive materials give off a form of energy called ionizing radiation.
+When a person comes in contact with radiation, the energy may be absorbed by the body.

-Uranium is a radioactive element found in nature.
-It can be present in soil, air, water, rocks, plants and food.
-Uranium breaks down (decays) very slowly into other elements including radium and radon.
+Uranium is a radioactive element that can be found in soil, air, water, rocks, plants and food.
+Uranium decays or breaks down very slowly into other elements including radium and radon.

-Radium is a metal that is found in nature.
-It is radioactive and can exist in several forms (called isotopes).
-Radium can be found at varying levels throughout Vermont and the entire earth—in soil, water, rocks, plants and food.
+Radium is a radioactive metal that can be found at varying levels throughout Vermont and the entire Earth—in soil, water, rocks, plants and food.

-Radon is a naturally occurring radioactive gas that has no color, smell, or taste.
-Radon comes from the decay of uranium, which is a radioactive element found naturally in the earth’s crust.
-Over billions of years, uranium decays into radium, and eventually, radon.
+Radon is a radioactive gas that has no color, smell or taste.
+Radon comes from the decay of uranium, which is a radioactive element found naturally in the Earth’s crust.
+Over billions of years, uranium decays into radium, and eventually into radon.

 Polonium (Po-210) is a radioactive material that occurs naturally at very low concentrations in the environment.
 It can be produced in university or government nuclear reactors, but it requires expertise to do so.

-Po-210 is a radiation hazard only if it is taken into the body through breathing or eating or by entering a wound.
-This internal contamination can cause irradiation of internal organs, which can result in serious medical symptoms or death.
-Po-210 is not an external hazard to the body—neither polonium nor its radiation will get through intact skin or membranes.
-Most external traces of it can be removed through careful washing.
+Po-210 only becomes a radiation hazard if it gets inside the body through breathing, eating or by entering through a wound.
+This internal contamination can cause irradiation of organs, which can result in serious medical symptoms or death.
+Po-210 and its radiation do not get through intact skin or membranes.
+It is not an external hazard to the body.
+Most traces can be removed through careful washing.